prettier/prettier/CONTRIBUTING.md

 ## Other

-Run `yarn fix` to lint and format all files.
+The project uses ESLint for linting and Prettier for formatting.
+If your editor isn't set up to work with them, you can lint and format all files from the command line using `yarn fix`.

 After opening a PR, describe your changes in a file in the `changelog_unreleased` directory following the template [`changelog_unreleased/TEMPLATE.md`](changelog_unreleased/TEMPLATE.md) and commit this file to your PR.